-We have coordinated the FP7 enviroGRIDS project in the Black Sea catchment, and are presently coordinating the FP7 EOPOWER project.
-We are also participating to the IASON, ACQWA, PEGASO, AfroMaison and EcoArm2ERA FP7 projects.
-We are also coordinating the SNSF SCOPES ARPEGEO project, and the CRUS/SCIEX enviroPAD project.
+We coordinated the FP7 enviroGRIDS and EOPOWER projects, and participated to the FP7 IASON, ACQWA, PEGASO, AfroMaison and EcoArm2ERA projects, as well as the SNF SCOPES ARPEGEO project, and the CRUS/SCIEX enviroPAD project.

 - Our challenge is clearly to fill the gap between scientific information on one hand and decision making on the other hand, in order to improve the sustainable management of our unique and fragile environment.

-- Our toolbox is composed of traditional GIS, remote sensing, relational data bases and statistical analyses, as well as dedicated modeling tools in Ecology, Hydrology, Demography, Climate, Risks or Land Cover analyses.
+- Our toolbox is composed of traditional GIS, remote sensing, relational data bases and statistical analyses, as well as dedicated modeling tools in Ecology, Hydrology, Demography, Climate, Global Health, Risks or Land Cover analyses.

 These geoprocessing tools are producing spatially explicit outputs at various scales.
 Methods for downscaling and upscaling geographic information are used to integrate them in order to asses for instance the vulnerability, sustainability or services of ecosystems.